KhamidulloKhudaykulov/Microservices-Smart-LMS/README.md

 ---

 **Note:** The project’s focus is on creating a maintainable, extensible, and highly testable architecture rather than on a specific business use case.
+However, it is designed with best practices in mind and could potentially be deployed to production if adapted to a real-world scenario.